 Listen here to learn more about our Appeal for Soap as on BBC Radio Sussex, 18th April 2020:

 Please donate if you can, at this link here.
-Thank you so much.
-To donate from outside the UK, please donate to our Project Appeal via GlobalGiving.
+To donate from outside the UK, please see our Project Appeal on GlobalGiving.
+Visit our News Page for regularly updated news about COVID-19 in Darfur.
+Please can you also download our Urgent Soap Appeal as a PDF and send it to your friends asking them to donate?
 To learn more about Kids for Kids, please watch this recent interview with Patricia Parker MBE.